 Many of our calls come from those who watch the wildlife in their own garden and spot a problem, from police patrols, called to the scene of an accident, from tree surgeons, landscape gardeners and farmers who see animals in need and equally from walkers and riders who notice animals in distress when out and about.

-So if you discover an injured deer, an orphaned fawn, a dozy looking fox, a lone fox cub or badger cub, abandoned squirrel kits or any wild animal that looks like it needs help please call us on our emergency numbers which are
+So if you discover an orphaned fawn, a dozy looking fox, a lone fox cub or badger cub, birds of prey or any wild animal that looks like it needs help please call us on our emergency numbers which are:

 If you can, please call us before you have any contact with the animals because there are times when it is best to leave the animal alone, retreat a safe distance and observe.
 There is more guidance on this here.